Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 5. Excessive and active hair growth in the external passage;

-How does it manifest
+How it manifests itself

-The person's hearing may be impaired.
+A person's hearing may deteriorate.

 Sulfur plug, symptoms:

-• feeling of stuffy ear;
+• feeling of ear fullness;

-• in rare cases, pain in the ear canal may occur.
+• In rare cases, pain in the ear canal may occur.

 • cough;